Physical Education & Health

 Students engaged in 48 hours of Outdoor Ed trips may receive a semester PE credit.
 The Director of Outdoor Education will track hours completed and notify the registrar when a credit should be awarded.
 Listed in each trip description of the outdoor program catalogue are the number of hours each trip provides that can count toward your PE credit.

 - In order to receive 0.5 PE semester credit, you need to reach 48 hours total (roughly three weekend trips during the year or one week-long trip during the summer).

 - On the sign-up forms that come out each season, there will be a place for you to indicate if you’d like to receive PE credit for the trip.
 We’ll tally up the total number of trips/hours and submit to the registrar by the end of the year.

 Health 10 is required for all sophomores.
 Students learn that mental and physical health are essential to their future happiness, are not automatic, and must be actively maintained.
 Information about substance abuse issues, dealing with emotions, stress management skills, and communication with family and friends is introduced.
-(Fall or spring semester)
+(Fall or Spring semester course)